wcm-io-caravan/caravan-rhyme/README.md

 - `Observable<T>` is used (instead of `Stream<T>`) whenever multiple values can be emitted
 - `Maybe<T>` is used (instead of `Optional<T>`) when a value may be present or not

-If you rather want to use [Spring Reactor](https://projectreactor.io/) types (or types from othe RxJava versions), you can add support for that through the [HalApiReturnTypeSupport](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HalApiReturnTypeSupport.java) SPI.
+If you rather want to use [Spring Reactor](https://projectreactor.io/) types (or types from other RxJava versions), you can add support for that through the [HalApiReturnTypeSupport](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HalApiReturnTypeSupport.java) SPI.
 You'll just need to implement a couple of functions that convert the additional types to/from RxJava3's `Observable`.
 You can register your return type extension before you create a `Rhyme` instance with the [RhymeBuilder](core/src/main/java/io/wcm/caravan/rhyme/api/RhymeBuilder.java).

 On the client side, you'll have to implement [HalResourceLoader](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HalResourceLoader.java) using a fully asynchronous HTTP client library.